Ilse547/LiveChat/README.md

 6. Elevation Of Privilege
 An Attacker could access messages in other users group
 Modify JWT token to gain admin status
 Access protected routes without a token

+## Mitigations:
+1. JWT protected endpoints
+2. 2FA by default with a OTP sent to the email inbox ( expires after 10 min.)
+3. Rate limiting on all authentication routes
+4. Security headers (HelmetJS)
+5. Input validation (express-mongo-validation)
+6. Request body size limit
+7. Logs

 ---
 ## SE_10: Automated Software Testing
-Thsi project has several tests:
+This project has several tests:
 Integration tests:
 1. Login tests
 2. Registration tests